FenitoDev/claytest/README.md

 The database is hosted in AWS RDS.
 The backend is deployed in AWS app runner.
 The frontend is deployed in AWS amplify.

+You can check out the web app here: https://main.d1fusny30630ai.amplifyapp.com/